scrapy/xtractmime/README.md

 *Be careful while using the `extra_types` argument, as it may introduce some privilege escalation vulnerabilities for `xtractmime`.
 For more info, see [here](https://mimesniff.spec.whatwg.org/#ref-for-mime-type%E2%91%A1%E2%91%A8).*

 ---

+Optional `supported_types` is a set of all [MIME types supported the by user agent](https://mimesniff.spec.whatwg.org/#supported-by-the-user-agent).
+If `supported_types` is not specified, all MIME types are assumed to be supported.
+Using this parameter can improve the performance of `xtractmime`.

 ### function `xtractmime.is_binary_data(input_bytes: bytes) -> bool`